deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-Socket and Process uptime threshold
+Socket and Process will not be reported if their uptime is lower than this threshold.

 ### Tag Extraction {#inputs.proc.tag_extraction}